RobertWinslow/glyph-generator/README.md

 # Simple Open Glyph Generator
 These scripts generate a large number of simple, visually distinct, open-license images.
-You can find the output images [here](v2-PythonPIL/output/), or by using the download link on the right.
+You can find the ~11,000 output images [here](v2-PythonPIL/output/), or by using the [download link](https://github.com/RobertWinslow/glyph-generator/releases/) on the right.

 After watching [this video by Matt Parker](https://www.youtube.com/watch?v=VTDKqW_GLkw), I was inspired to make my own version of "Myriad Monomatch" using only open-license images.